 In France, the Autorité de contrôle prudentiel et de résolution ("ACPR") was created in September 2013 to supervise financial institutions and insurance firms and be in charge of ensuring the protection of consumers and the stability of the financial system.
-On 15 October 2013, the European Union adopted regulation establishing a single supervisory mechanism for credit institutions of the European and opt-in countries (the "ECB Single Supervisory Mechanism"), which has conferred specific tasks on the European Central Bank (the "ECB") concerning policies relating to the prudential supervision of credit institutions.
-These European regulations have given to the ECB, in conjunction with the relevant national regulatory authorities, direct supervisory authority for significant European credit institutions and banking groups, including the Groupe BPCE.
+On 15 October 2013, the European Union adopted Regulation (EU) No 1024/2013 establishing a single supervisory mechanism for credit institutions of the European and opt-in countries (the "ECB Single Supervisory Mechanism"), which has conferred specific tasks on the European Central Bank (the "ECB") concerning policies relating to the prudential supervision of credit institutions.
+This European regulation has given to the ECB, in conjunction with the relevant national regulatory authorities, direct supervisory authority for European credit institutions and banking groups, including the Groupe BPCE.